Primetalk/SynapseGrid/docs/README.EN.md

 	val system = new MySystemBuilder.toStaticSystem
 </pre>

-After receiving StaticSystem, it can be directly used for signal processing via SignalProcessor.
+After receiving a <code>StaticSystem</code>, it can be directly used for signal processing via SignalProcessor.
 By this the system state will transmit the input SignalProcessor and remember on return all the time.
 There is DynamicSystem ( DynamicSystem == StaticSystem + State) class, can be used to ease state manage,

-You can use this class as an ordinary function (but bear in mind that has the state, hidden inside, and the function has a side effect).
+You can use this class as an ordinary function (but bear in mind that it has a state hidden inside) Function will have a side effect.

 Subsystems